ppelayo1/Responsive-iframe/readme.txt

  = In the editor I can't click on the iframe =

  Click directly underneath the iframe element, you want to select the block so you can edit it.
+ Top ToolBar on the page also has three horizontal lines that let you select your blocks in the editor.
  = What can I stylize without breaking the iframe =

  Leave the iframe element largly alone, focus css on the parent div element.